BuckWoody/PresentationsAndBlogs/SQLtoPostgres/05_-_Administration_and_Security.md

 CREATE ROLE reporting_role;

 -- Grant permissions to the group:
-GRANT CONNECT ON DATABASE adventureworks TO reporting_role;
+GRANT CONNECT ON DATABASE pubs            TO reporting_role;
-GRANT USAGE   ON SCHEMA sales            TO reporting_role;
+GRANT USAGE   ON SCHEMA public            TO reporting_role;
-GRANT SELECT  ON ALL TABLES IN SCHEMA sales TO reporting_role;
+GRANT SELECT  ON ALL TABLES IN SCHEMA public TO reporting_role;

 -- Add users to the group:
 GRANT reporting_role TO app_user;